vishaldhole173/pro-stream-documentation/User/VisionStream/Streaming/Pipelines/pipelines.md

 - ### Pipeline Types
     - MediaLive
         - A broadcast-grade pipeline which is capable of encoding live video for broadcast and streaming to any device.
+Supports multiple inputs and failover.
     - Interactive Video Service
         - A broadcast-grade pipeline which enables interactive and engaging live-streaming experiences.